tatianaacostag/DevelopersDoc_site/content/pt/docs/_index.md

 <!--
 ## Select your Integration
-Implement PayU with the aggregator model or gateway, using PayU’s financial agreements or your own.
+Implement PayU with the aggregator model ou gateway, using PayU’s financial agreements ou your own.
 Select the integration that fits bets with your needs:

 {{< overview/navblocks >}}
 -->